 I did not start out in this spot.
 By 2004 my heart had stopped singing and I had lost myself.
 After 29 years of marriage I started my life over.
 I truly believe I have been guided to where I am supposed to be.

 First receiving a diploma from college as a Social Service Worker, and being a registered member of the Ontario College of Social Workers and Social Service Workers (OCSWSSW) ever since, I kept going to school.

-Graduating from the university at the age of 54 in 2010 with a 4-year degree in Thanatology; which is the study of death and loss, I opened my private practice “Healing a Heart’s Loss” as a grief counsellor.
+Graduating from university at aged 54 in 2010 with a 4-year degree in Thanatology; which is the study of death and loss, I opened my private practice “Healing a Heart’s Loss” as a grief counsellor.
 I am a Psychotherapist through the Ontario College of Social Workers and Social Service Workers.
-I also describe myself as a Grief Counsellor; which is a generalized term for supporting grieving individuals.

 Throughout my life’s journey I have experience with supporting those with codependency and addiction concerns, abortion, traumas, spirituality, loss of self, child loss, murder, Indigenous and multigenerational losses, suicide loss and much more.